WICG/attribution-reporting-api/flexible_event_config.md

     "trigger_data": [<int>, ...],

     // Represents a series of time windows, starting at start_time offset from the source registration time.
-    // Reports for this spec will be delivered an hour after the end of each window.
+    // Reports for this spec will be delivered after the end of each window.
     // Time is encoded as seconds after source registration.
     // end_times must consist of strictly increasing positive integers.
     // If event_report_windows